Samsung/tizen-docs/docs/application/native/guides/app-management/common-appcontrol.md

 ### Viewing a Contact

+The contact viewing operation is supported in mobile and wearable applications.
+Wearable applications support only the `application/vnd.tizen.contact` MIME type.

 To display a specified contact in the contact database, use the `APP_CONTROL_OPERATION_VIEW` operation.
 To specify various contact details, refer to the extras defined below.

 To display a specified contact from a vcard file, use the `file:` URI.
 To display a specified contact with the person ID, use the `application/vnd.tizen.contact` MIME type with `APP_CONTROL_DATA_ID`.